arcegabriel/SmartthingsPeriodicTimer/README.md

 # SmartthingsPeriodicTimer
 This solution provides timer functionality that can trigger routines in SmartThings.
 Currently there is not a permanent /periodic timer functionality
+There is no code on this since SmartThings side leverages their UX to create rules.
+SharpTools export codes as photos.

 SmartThings allows the user to trigger routines for different reasons.
 A certain time of day for example.
 There is no trigger for "Do X every 10 minutes".
 This solves that
 The steps: